 The icon near the bottom left corner of the default AutoCAD graphics window shows the positive X-direction and positive Y-direction of the coordinate system that is active.
 In AutoCAD, the coordinate system that is used to create entities is called the user coordinate system (UCS).
 By default, the user coordinate system is aligned to the world coordinate system (WCS).
-The world coordinate system is a coordinate system used by AutoCAD as the basis for defining all objects and other coordinate systems defined by the users.
-We can think of the origin of the world coordinate system as a fixed point being used as a reference for all measurements.
+The world coordinate system is a coordinate system used by AutoCAD as the basis for defining all objects and other coordinate system as a fixed point being used as a reference for all measurements.
 The default orientation of the Z-axis can be considered as positive values in front of the monitor and negative values inside the monitor.